Phretik/ReqBase/README.md

 # ReqBase
-Reqbase: Web Application for Software Engineering and Agile Module Reqbase is a web application tailored to my current job role in applications packaging.
+Reqbase: Web Application for Software Engineering and Devops Module Reqbase is a web application tailored to my current job role in applications packaging.
 It facilitates the management of requests for packaged apps and enables team collaboration through a shared log.
 The application supports two types of users: admin and standard.

 User Roles: